 .
 Speed of sale is key: whether selling your previous home or property development efficiency of sale is important.
 This is why dealing with specialists like Mint is key as we always work with our lenders at every stage to ensure significant safeguards and security are in place for not just us but also the borrower.

 .
 Chances of repossession: this is similar to a conventional mortgage or loan in that you need to keep up with your repayments.
-It is in circumstances where there is a chance of loss of asset that working with a lender like Mint is critical as we.
+It is in circumstances where there is a chance of a loss of an asset that working with a lender like Mint is critical as we.

 .
-Incurred payments if sale falls through: the borrower will be subject to any incurred costs during the buying process should the purchase of a property fall through
+Incurred payments if the sale falls through: the borrower will be subject to any incurred costs during the buying process should the purchase of a property fall through

 Who can apply for a bridging loan

 There are varying reasons why a bridging loan may be considered the preferred option of finance compared to a traditional loan but not all cases will be accepted.
 Different lenders will look for certain degrees of security with this differing from lender to lender and it will not always be based on financial circumstance as many lenders will also take into account the individual themselves and there experience within the field for which they require the loan.
-For instance, many lenders will view first time property developers as a substantial risk and likewise adjust risk accordingly.
-At Mint Bridging due to our experience within this sector and our internal processes we are recognised as a first time investor funding specialist.
+For instance, many lenders will view first-time property developers as a substantial risk and likewise adjust risk accordingly.
+At Mint Bridging due to our experience within this sector and our internal processes we are recognised as a first-time investor funding specialist.
 Key areas that a lender will look into are:

 - Entity : Companies or individuals